Office of the Vice President for

 University Provided Communication Devices and Services

 University owned equipment or communication services will not be provided to an employee or department unless there is a substantial reason due to an institutional necessity.
-Approval by Budget Committee is required for University provided communication devices and services or for exceptions to policy.
+Approval by the President is required for University provided communication devices and services or for exceptions to policy.

 Complete a University Owned Cell Phone Request (References)

 - Department shall require employees using university owned cell phones to maintain a usage log (References) of each outgoing and incoming phone call.

 - Supervisor or designee (someone other than the individual(s) using the cell phone) shall review the cell phone log monthly and sign off.
 See Review Process for Calls through University Provided Cell Phones below.